 Brewing an excellent cup of coffee is something that Coutts Coffee in Perth has nailed down, and then some.
 Located right in the heart of downtown Perth, Coutts is the perfect spot to warm up while indulging in some holiday shopping.
 Their Holiday Blend is only available seasonally, and is a rich and smooth combination that’s the perfect companion to decadent holiday treats.

-Other go-to spots for truly excellent coffee include Equator Coffee Roasters (naturally), Palms Coffee Shop, a lovely café also in Almonte (what’s with Almonte and all the coffee, anyway?) that serves the eco-friendly and delicious Fluid Solar Roasted Coffee (also located in Mississippi Mills), and Café Bean in Perth.
-I haven’t been to the newly opened Under Pressure Coffee House in Carleton Place yet, but it’s on my list to check out as I’ve heard it’s also a good spot for hot drinks of all kinds.
+Other go-to spots for truly excellent coffee include Equator Coffee Roasters (naturally), and Café Bean in Perth.
+I haven’t been to Under Pressure Coffee House in Carleton Place yet, but it’s on my list to check out as I’ve heard it’s also a good spot for hot drinks of all kinds.

 Hot chocolate is the ultimate cold weather beverage, the drink that takes you back to your childhood; back to coming inside after playing outdoors to find a cup of hot chocolate waiting for you, and (if you were lucky), tiny marshmallows floating on top like miniature sugary-torpedoes.
 As an adult I’ve done away with the marshmallows, but my love of hot chocolate persists.

-There’s a couple of options for truly exceptional hot chocolate in Lanark County: Perth Chocolate Works is naturally one of those spots you want to visit when you’re chilled through and need to warm up while also getting your chocolate fix.
-They make a fantastic Belgian Hot Chocolate that’s dark and thick and slightly bitter, and more reminiscent of the traditional “pot au chocolate” than your typical hot chocolate.
+For truly exceptional hot chocolate in Lanark County, Perth Chocolate Works is the spot you want to visit when you’re chilled through and need to warm up while also getting your chocolate fix.

 4. Crumpets and Tea